 A destination club is an entity that gives its owners or members access to multiple luxury vacation homes spread around the country, or around a region, or around the world.
 At the same time the club provides a high level of service to help those members so that they can enjoy relaxing, hassle-free, family vacations.
 People join destination clubs as an alternative to buying second homes, or renting a villa or staying in a hotel.

 There are a couple of different structures or models that the club's use.
 Many of the original clubs were non-equity clubs in which the members were purely members, who had a right to use the club's homes.
 Many of the newer clubs are equity clubs in which the members are also owners or have some interest in the club's real estate.
 Nowadays the majority of the clubs are some form of equity club.
-Having said that, the two biggest clubs - Exclusive Resorts and Quintess - are both non-equity clubs.
+Having said that, some of the biggest clubs - Exclusive Resorts and Inspirato - are both non-equity clubs.

 Destination clubs are often mixed up with private residence clubs – read about the differences here.
 The industry itself mixes up the terms and the broader media also mixes up the terms.
-For instance the New York Times just ran an article last weekend saying “private residence clubs start to resurface”.
+For instance the New York Times published article saying “private residence clubs start to resurface”.
 The article actually mentioned three companies, which by the above definition would all be destination clubs, because they all offer luxury homes in multiple different locations to their owners and members.